 Death penalty's top 5: Which US states have the most executions?

-It's not often that the US Supreme Court stays an execution, as it did late Thursday in the case of convicted murderer Duane Buck.
-But the justices routinely consider such requests, given that 34 states permit capital punishment.
-Since 1999, when a record 99 inmates were put to death, the number of executions has dropped slightly, according to the Death Penalty Information Center, which opposes capital punishment.
+It's not often that the US Supreme Court stays an execution, as it did in the Duane Buck case on Sept.
+15. But the justices routinely consider such requests, given than 34 states permit capital punishment.
+Here are the five states with the most executions between 2007-10.